Salim1998-lang/rsschool-cv/cv.md

 > I like to write code and solving complex problems.
 My current dream is to get a job as a junior android developer.
 Now I work as a teacher
 > at the IT-cube programming school, where I teach children Java and Kotlin.
 I wanna to learn Android SDK well.
 I hope RS-school will help me.

-### Technical skills
+### Technical skills:

-> Programming languages: Java, Kotlin.
+1. Programming languages: Java, Kotlin.
-> Frameworks and libraries: Android SDK, Room, Retrofit.
+2. Frameworks and libraries: Android SDK, Room, Retrofit.
-> Tools: IntelIJ Idea, Android Studio.
+3. Tools: IntelIJ Idea, Android Studio.
-> Other skills: sociability, power supply design (current work)
+4. Other skills: sociability, power supply design (current work)

 ### Code example: